Audrey – Loganair:

 Our Saab 340 with 34 seats from Glasgow departed at 820am and we had landed in Islay 25 minutes later

-Our first visit on the island was to Bruichladdich distillery, one of the 8 distilleries on the island, where we met the lovely Ailsa and Ashleigh, our tour guide who gave us the story and a comprehensive tour of the distillery.
+Our first visit on the island was to Bruichladdich distillery, one of the 8 distilleries on the island, where we met the lovely Ailsa and Ashleigh, our Tour Guide’s who gave us the story of the distillery.
 She was very enthusiastic and guided us through the various processes of making whisky and also the Botanist Gin

 Bruichladdich produces unpeated Bruichladdich, heavily peated Port Charlotte and super heavily peated Octomore single malt whiskies.